 Mike Cox lists no fewer than 118 movies from 1910 to 1995 featuring Texas Rangers.
 Zane Grey’s best-seller The Lone Star Ranger of 1915 was a seminal work of Ranger mythology; it was a silent movie twice (1919 with William Farnum and 1923 starring Tom Mix) and a talkie in 1930 with George O’Brien as lead.
 Buck Jones starred in The Texas Ranger in 1931.

 Paramount made a successful black & white Western in 1936 titled The Texas Rangers with Fred MacMurray, Jack Oakie and Lloyd Nolan, and this was remade in color in 1949 as Streets of Laredo with an excellent William Holden, supported by William Bendix and Macdonald Carey.
 Both of these had heroic Rangers catching outlaws.
-Columbia also had a go with The Texas Rangers in 1951, starring George Montgomery.
+Columbia also had a go with the absurd but fun The Texas Rangers in 1951, starring George Montgomery.

-Willard Parker and Harry Lauter were (fictional) Rangers Pearson and Morgan in the 1955 TV series and in 1957 Trackdown started too.
+Willard Parker and Harry Lauter were (fictional) Rangers Pearson and Morgan in the 1955 TV series Tales of the Texas Rangers and in 1957 Trackdown started too.
 From 1965 to 67 NBC aired Laredo, a more light-hearted Rangers story.
 More recently, of course, Chuck Norris took the emblematic Ranger name of Walker for his (modern) series.
 In 2001 Steve Miner directed a new version of The Texas Rangers, set just after the Civil War.
 Dylan McDermott played Leander McNelly, Alfred Molina was John King Fisher and Robert Patrick was Sgt.
 John Armstrong.